Ne4rBy/Ne4rBy.github.io/_posts/2025-01-04-rootmewriteup.md

 ## Shell as www-data

-Once with a full TTY we can take a look to the `user.txt` flag, but after checking the `/home` directory, both of the directories are empty, so i scanned the whole file system looking for a file named `user.txt`.
+Now that we own a full TTY we can take a look to the `user.txt` flag, but after checking the `/home` directory, both of the directories are empty, so i scanned the whole file system looking for a file named `user.txt`.

 ```bash
 www-data@rootme:/$ find -name user.txt 2>/dev/null